BaptisteLacroix/BaptisteLacroix/README.md

 ### Hi there 👋

-My name is Baptiste, I'm 20 and I live in France.
+My name is Baptiste, I'm a software engineer student.
 I started programming around 2019 with Python and now I work on some personal and school projects.
 I enjoy learning everything related to computer science and I learn to use different programming tool and languages in my spare time.